balmli/no.almli.heatingcontroller/README.md

 - Night ends
 - At work starts
 - At work ends
-- Set heat on
+- Utility price changed (tokens: price, price area, currency)
-- Set heat off
+- Comfort mode
-- Utility price changed
+- ECO mode
-- Heating off if high price
+- High prices [x] hours of the day (tokens: heating, high price)
-- Low price [x] hours of the day
+- Low prices [x] hours of the day (tokens: heating, low price)

 #### Conditions

-- Is home
+- Is home / away
-- Is home override
+- Is home override on / off
-- Is night
+- Is night / day
-- Is at work
+- Is at work / not at work
-- Is heating on
+- Is comfort mode / ECO mode

 #### Actions